Nellie Y. McKay: Biography

-She was born in Queens as Nellie Yvonne Reynolds, to parents who were Jamaican immigrants.
-She was private about her age but was probably born between 1931 and 1947, according to colleagues.
-She graduated with a B.A. in English from Queens College in 1969, a master's in English and American literature from Harvard in 1971, and a Ph.D. in the same field from Harvard in 1977.
+She was born in Queens, New York City, as Nellie Yvonne Reynolds, to parents who were Jamaican immigrants.
+She graduated with a B.A. degree in English from Queens College, City University of New York, in 1969, a master's in English and American literature from Harvard University in 1971, and a Ph.D. in the same field from Harvard in 1977.

-McKay was Assistant Professor of English and American Literature at Simmons College and Visiting Professor of Afro-American Literature at MIT between 1973 and 1978.
+McKay was assistant professor of English and American Literature at Simmons College and visiting professor of Afro-American Literature at MIT between 1973 and 1978.

 McKay joined the faculty of UW–Madison in 1978, receiving tenure in 1984.
-Her research specialties included 19th- and 20th-century American and African American literature, black women's literature and multicultural women's writings, all fields that essentially did not exist when she was a student, and whose modern curricula, by many accounts, became heavily indebted to her scholarship.
-Her colleague at UW–Madison, Craig Werner, said, "When she came here there was not a single university that was paying any attention to black women’s literature.
-Now, there isn’t a single university that isn’t."
+Her research specialties included 19th- and 20th-century American and African-American literature, black women's literature and multicultural women's writings, all fields that essentially did not exist when she was a student, and whose modern curricula, by many accounts, became heavily indebted to her scholarship.
+Her colleague at UW–Madison, Craig Werner, said, "When she came here there was not a single university that was paying any attention to black women's literature.
+Now, there isn't a single university that isn't."
 A former student recalls that, in 1979, McKay provided the class with photocopied versions of Native Son by Richard Wright and Black Manhattan by James Weldon Johnson, books that were then out of print, from her own rare copies.

 According to The Journal of Blacks in Higher Education, in 1991 she was offered the Harvard University post in Afro-American Studies that was later taken by Gates, whom she had recommended in her stead.